Reportback from Speak Out to Stay Put: an Oakland-Wide Anti-Displacement Forum

-Dear fellow social justice foodies, The Speak Out to Stay Put forum, organized by a broad coalition of housing and social justice organizations led by Causa Justa/Just Cause, turned out to be an unqualified success.
+Dear fellow social justice foodies, coalition of housing and social justice organizations led by Causa Justa/Just Cause, turned out to be an unqualified success.
 Hundreds of Oakland tenants came together to build and strategize for the fight against displacement.
 As one attendee put it:

 "The housing crisis is almost like climate change.
 It's probably too late for San Francisco - the temperature got too hot over there, and we can't bring it back down enough now for people to be able to live there.
 In Oakland, the temperature is definitely rising, it's getting uncomfortable and it's getting worse and worse, but it's not too late for Oakland if we act NOW."